Type of Journey

 Skeleton Coast National Park

 Aptly named as Skeleton coast, the place is a graveyard for many ships some dating as far back as World War II.
 But the national park is not just about shipwrecks.
 It is also home to a variety of flora and fauna, including some endangered species like the cape-fur seals.

 This region is part of the Namib-Naukluft national park, and is characterised by tall red colored sand dunes, and houses some of the tallest sand dunes in the world, which are the iconic Dune 45, Big Mama and Big Daddy dunes.
 It is also home to Deadvlei, which used to be an oasis with several acacia trees, later the river watering the oasis changed its course.
-This all its acacia trees are now dead and blackened, leading to great contrast with the red dunes and the white shiny salty floor.
-These regions have been backdrops of many a movies.
+All its acacia trees are now dead and blackened, leading to great contrast with the red dunes and the white shiny salty floor.
+These regions have been backdrops of many movies.

-Giant golden sand dunes running into the atlantic ocean, that is Sandwich harbour for you, Namibia’s iconic location where the desert meets the sea.
+Giant golden sand dunes running into the Atlantic ocean, that is Sandwich harbour for you, Namibia’s iconic location where the desert meets the sea.
 Whether you bash the dunes in style using a 4x4 land rover or see this spectacle from the skies, it is surely an experience you will remember for your life.

-This is a quite sea facing town, which is also the base for Sandwich harbour day excursions.
+This is a quiet sea facing town, which is also the base for Sandwich harbour day excursions.
 On the fringes of this town is the famous Dune 7, which is the highest Dune of Namibia at 383m.
 Around the Dune 7, there is also lagoon bird sanctuary which are few ponds amidst the desert and salt pans, and these house hundreds of flamingos and other desert birds.
 Another notable experience is the morning boat cruise from walvis bay in search of pelicans, seal colonies and dolphins

 Fish River Canyon